New Zealand First: 1996 general election

 With the switch to the mixed-member proportional (MMP) electoral system for the 1996 election, smaller parties could gain a share of seats proportional to their share of the vote.
+Before the election, New Zealand First was polling unprecedentedly highly due to the popularity of its leader, Winston Peters.
+At its peak, New Zealand First was polling at 29% support on 16 May 1996.

 This enabled New Zealand First to win 13% of the vote and 17 seats, including all five Māori electorates.
-New Zealand First's five Māori MPs—Henare (the party's deputy leader), Tuku Morgan, Rana Waitai, Tu Wyllie and Tuariki Delamere—became known as the "Tight Five".
+New Zealand First's five Māori MPs—Tau Henare (the party's deputy leader), Tuku Morgan, Rana Waitai, Tu Wyllie and Tuariki Delamere—became known as the "Tight Five".

 The election result put New Zealand First in a powerful position just three years after its formation.
 Neither of the two traditional major parties (National and Labour) had enough seats to govern alone, and only New Zealand First had enough seats to become a realistic coalition partner for either.
-This placed the relatively new party in a position where it could effectively choose the next prime minister.
+This placed the relatively new party in a position where it was the kingmaker, a position which allowed the party to effectively choose the next Prime Minister of New Zealand.

 New Zealand First entered into negotiations with both major parties.
 Before the election, most people (including many New Zealand First voters) had expected Peters to enter into coalition with Labour.
 In fact, he harshly attacked his former National colleagues during the campaign, and appeared to promise that he would not even consider going into coalition with them.